lwvmobile/dsd-fme/examples/Example_Usage.md

 ### Example Usage and Notes!

 `dsd-fme` is all you need to run for pulse input, pulse output, and auto detect for DMR BS/MS, and P25.
 To use other decoding methods which cannot be auto detected, please use the following command line switches.
-Make sure to route audio into and out of DSD-FME using pavucontrol and virtual sinks as needed.

 ```
 -ft XDMA decoder class (P25p1 and p2, YSF, and DMR Stereo)